Chronic Myelogenous Leukemia: Symptoms, Diagnosis, Treatment

 Chronic Myelogenous Leukemia (CML) alternate names: Chronic Myeloid Leukemia (Blast phase), CML (Blast phase), Chronic Granulocytic Leukemia (Blast phase).

-The U.S. Social Security Administration (SSA) has included Chronic Myelogenous Leukemia (CML) - Blast Phase in its Compassionate Allowance Program, which expedites certain disability conditions claims.
+The U.S. Social Security Administration (SSA) has included Chronic Myelogenous Leukemia (CML) Blast Phase as a Compassionate Allowance to expedite a disability claim.

 Chronic myelogenous leukemia (also called CML or chronic granulocytic leukemia) is a slowly progressing blood, and bone marrow disease that usually occurs during or after middle age and rarely occurs in children.